Baiyue: Wu and Yue

 Records for the southern state of Yue begin with the reign of King Yunchang (d.
 497 BC).
 According to the Records of the Grand Historian, the Yue kings were descended from Shao Kang of the Xia dynasty.
 According to another source, the kings of Yue were related to the royal family of Chu.
 Other sources simply name the Yue ruling family as the house of Zou.
 There is no scholarly consensus on the origin of the Yue or their royalty.

 Wu and Yue spent much of the time at war with each other, during which Yue gained a fearsome reputation for its martial valour:

 Almost nothing is known about the organizational structure of the Wu and Yue states.
 Wu records only mention its ministers and kings while Yue records only mention its kings, and of these kings only Goujian's life is recorded in any appreciable detail.
 Goujian's descendants are listed but aside from their succession of each other until 330 BC, when Yue was conquered by Chu, nothing else about them is known.
-Therefore, the lower echelons of Wu-Yue society remain shrouded in mystery, appearing only in reference to their strange clothing, tattoos, and short hair by northern Chinese states.
+Therefore, the lower echelons of Wu–Yue society remain shrouded in mystery, appearing only in reference to their strange clothing, tattoos, and short hair by northern Chinese states.
 After the fall of Yue, the ruling family moved south to what is now Fujian and established the kingdom of Minyue.
-There they stayed, outside the reach of Chinese history until the end of the Warring States period and the rise of the Qin dynasty.
+There they stayed, outside the reach of Han Chinese influence until the end of the Warring States period and the rise of the Qin dynasty.

 In 512 BC, Wu launched a large expedition against the large state of Chu, based in the Middle Yangtze River.
-A similar campaign in 506 succeeded in sacking the Chu capital Ying.
+A similar campaign in 506 BC succeeded in sacking the Chu capital Ying.
 Also in that year, war broke out between Wu and Yue and continued with breaks for the next three decades.
 Wu campaigns against other states such as Jin and Qi are also mentioned.
-In 473 BC, King Goujian of Yue finally conquered Wu and was acknowledged by the northern states of Qi and Jin.
+In 473 BC, King Goujian of Yue finally conquered Wu and was acknowledged by the northern states of Jin and Qi.
 In 333 BC, Yue was in turn conquered by Chu.